mampfes/hacs_waste_collection_schedule/doc/ics/heinz_entsorgung_de.md

 ## How to get the configuration arguments

-- Goto <https://www.heinz-entsorgung.de/leistungen/haushalte/entsorgungskalender/entsorgungskalender-freising/> and select your location.
+- Go to <https://www.heinz-entsorgung.de/leistungen/haushalte/entsorgungskalender/entsorgungskalender-freising/> and select your location.
 - Click on `ICAL-Datei`
 - Select the types of waste you are interested in ("Fraktionen")
 - Click on `Ok`